 All applicants must take the ATI Test of Essential Academic Skills (ATI TEAS®), which measures basic essential skills in the academic content areas of reading, mathematics, science, and English and language usage.
 In order to apply to Nursing, students must score a minimum of 58.7% (proficient) on the TEAS exam.
 Nursing admission is competitive and based on TEAS scores within the cohort for which you are applying.

 Please go to www.atitesting.com/teas/register for more information and to register for the ATI TEAS exam.
 Students may choose to take the exam at any location where the TEAS is offered, as long as it includes the academic content areas listed above.
 Information on available study materials is available at www.atitesting.com/teas-prep.
 TEAS exam results must be dated within one year of the application deadline.

-The ATI TEAS® exam for RCC students applying to the Nursing Program will be held remotely (off campus) on March 18, March 26, April 6 and April 7 at 9:00 am.
+The ATI TEAS® exam for RCC students applying to the Nursing Program will be held in August and/or September.
+Dates and additional information will be posted this summer.